 The Philadelphia Museum of Art was closed both Saturday and Sunday.

 Revolution will have to wait at InterAct Theatre Company - or at least, take a pause.
 Two performances of #therevolution on Saturday were canceled.
 But impending snow apparently posed no problem for Tom Stoppard's The Hard Problem, which the Wilma Theater will continue to perform this weekend "for all who can arrive safely and wish to attend," managing director James Haskins said.

-Among the concerts whose fate was uncertain is Saturday night's Curtis Opera Theatre production of Empty the House by Curtis composition student Rene Orth and Pulitzer Prize-winning librettist Mark Campbell.
+Among the concerts whose fate was uncertain is Saturday night's Curtis Opera Theatre's production of Empty the House by Curtis composition student Rene Orth and Pulitzer Prize-winning librettist Mark Campbell.

-Lyric Fest scrapped its Friday-night Brahms in Chestnut Hill.
+Lyric Fest scrapped its Friday night Brahms in Chestnut Hill.
 The Philadelphia Chamber Music Society was forced to cancel Friday's local debut of Europa Galante.
-Audience and performers could have been there before the fall of any serious snow, but a society spokesman said the group needed to return to Europe for a series of engagements there, leaving the United States before airports were closed.
+Audience and performers could have been there before the fall of any serious snow, but a PCMS spokesman said the group needed to return to Europe for a series of engagements there, leaving the United States before airports were closed.